Medicaid behavioral health services

 Priority Health provides outpatient behavioral health therapy services for Medicaid members with mild to moderate mental health needs.
 This includes members experiencing or demonstrating mild to moderate psychiatric symptoms or signs of sufficient intensity to cause subjective distress or mildly disordered behavior, with minor or temporary functional limitations or impairments (self-care/daily living skills, social/interpersonal relations, educational/vocational role performance, etc.) and minimal clinical (self/other harm risk) instability.

 Our Behavioral Health team reviews cases of mild to moderate symptoms for clinical appropriateness for services.
-They authorize the initial 30 visits.

 Severe conditions, substance use disorders, specialized behavioral health services